perpetualKid/FreeTrainSimulator/README.md

 # ![](./Source/FTS_64.png) Free Train Simulator
 [![Join the chat at https://gitter.im/ORTS-MG/community](https://badges.gitter.im/ORTS-MG/community.svg)](https://gitter.im/ORTS-MG/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This is a fork of [OpenRails](http://www.openrails.org), running on .NET Core and based on [Monogame patch](http://www.elvastower.com/forums/index.php?/topic/30924-going-beyond-the-4-gb-of-memory/page__view__findpost__p__237281) and many other improvements and performance tweaks like completely rewritten RailDriver input, Signalscript-Parser and much more, at the same time adopting most of the updates and features from [OpenRails Source Code](https://github.com/openrails/openrails) as well.
+This is a fork of [OpenRails](http://www.openrails.org), running on .NET 8 and based on [Monogame patch](http://www.elvastower.com/forums/index.php?/topic/30924-going-beyond-the-4-gb-of-memory/page__view__findpost__p__237281) and many other improvements and performance tweaks like completely rewritten RailDriver input, Signalscript-Parser and much more, at the same time adopting most of the updates and features from [OpenRails Source Code](https://github.com/openrails/openrails) as well.

 ## Feature overview
 In addition to all the features from OpenRails, this version includes:
 - Most recent version of Monogame (3.8)
-- build on .NET 6, which generally allows for cross platform use (see [wiki](https://github.com/perpetualKid/ORTS-MG/wiki/Linux-Wine) for Linux support)
+- build on .NET 8, which generally allows for cross platform use (see [wiki](https://github.com/perpetualKid/ORTS-MG/wiki/Linux-Wine) for Linux support)
 - full 64bit support, removing out-of-memory situations and allows to use all available system memory also beyond 3GB/4GB barrier as with 32bit software
 - rewritten SignalScript parsing engine for faster loading time
 - [Standalone Multiplayer server](https://github.com/perpetualKid/ORTS-MG/wiki#2021-12-05-multiplayer-standalone-server) simplifying multi-player games